jensborch/rmwc-takeover/slides.md

 ---
 hideInToc: true
+layout: center
 ---

 # Options

+---
+hideInToc: true
+---

-* Migrate to MUI
+# Migrate to MUI
 * Large migrating effort
 * Bad history of breaking changes
 * Not a particular fun job to do

+---
+hideInToc: true
+---

-* Start contributing to RMWC
+# Start contributing to RMWC
 * Fun and exiting
 * Might even be cheaper
 * Our chance to contribute

 ---